 Introduction to Terminology

 To describe the more complex behaviour that is displayed in practice, a battery is often thought of as a constant voltage source in series with an impedance.
 Increasing the current drawn from the battery decreases the source voltage due to the voltage drop across this impedance.
-The magnitude of the impedance is referred to as the internal resistance and helps to understand the voltage response of a battery under load.
+The magnitude of the impedance is referred to as the internal resistance and helps to understand why a battery goes ‘flat’ (reaching its minimum voltage) faster during fast discharge.

-Because battery capacity depends on the rate at which it is discharged, the hypothetical 3 kW/6 kWh battery described above is an unrealistic model for some battery technologies.
+Because battery capacity depends on the rate at which they are discharged, the hypothetical 3 kW/6 kWh battery described above is an unrealistic model for some battery technologies.
 However, other battery technologies perform better at high discharge rates, showing less capacity reduction with increasing discharge rates.
-These batteries are often best-suited to high power/low energy applications.
+These batteries have low internal resistance, and are often best-suited to high power/low energy applications.

 Introduction to Working Principles